 Proof.
+The proof is obtained by modifying the proof of I§4.
 In the geometric cases the new hypothesis are automatically satisfied, and the new conclusion follows for free because cell arguments lift to any cover.
 The cases that require modification are "semi-algebraic 0-skeleton alignment" and "algebraic 1-skeleton alignment."